 In fact, at this point in history the Lord’s little helpless sheep are being prepared to turn into raging lions who, when they go through the earth, will tread down and tear in pieces the enemy; and no power can deliver out of their hands (Micah 5:8).

 Christ, our Lamb, is a terrifying sight to behold when His anger is kindled (Psalms 2:12; Micah 5:9).

-And there shall be a tabernacle for a shadow in the daytime from the heat, and for a place of refuge, and for a covert from storm and from rain.
+And there will be a tabernacle for shade in the daytime from the heat, for a place of refuge, and for a shelter from storm and rain.
 (Isaiah 4:6)

 First we are made holy by our baptism with God’s fire.
 Second we are placed under the protection of God Almighty.
 No longer are we weak, innocent, helpless little lambs who are destroyed by every enemy who approaches us.
 Third we become a tabernacle, a place of refuge, a shelter from “storm and from rain,” a place of security where those on the outside who wish to find Christ can come in and find righteousness, peace, and joy.

 The churches must become such fortresses, such places of refuge today because the demonic pressures are mounting on the peoples of the earth with every passing hour.

 We cannot, however, provide the protection of Christ for others during the seasons of darkness until we ourselves have been purified in God’s fire from our own lusts and self-seeking.

 Until Christ in His mercy sends the fire of God on our behavior and works, millions of Christians will continue to miss the will of God.
 The believers are living merry lives in the delusion that a “loving” God would never judge their behavior with severity.
 They understand neither God nor the Scriptures, nor their own destiny.